Pareto Boundary of the Rate Region for Single-Stream MIMO Interference Channels: Linear Transceiver Design: Introduction

+Form the perspective of optimization, it is well-known that a bi/multi-objective optimization problem usually admits infinite number of \emph{noninferior} solutions (theoretical limits), which form the outermost boundary of achievable performance region, so-called \emph{Pareto boundary} \cite{ParetoB}.
+A noninferior solution on the Pareto boundary is considered to be Pareto-optimal in the sense that no other solution can improve the performance of some objectives without reducing other objective(s).
+Generally, it is hard to find the Pareto boundary efficiently, but it is significant to study it in order to determine optimal system operations based on Pareto-optimal rate tuples and their associated strategies.
+In this paper, we propose an algorithm to compute the complete Pareto boundary{\footnote{When referring to Pareto boundary, we mean the Pareto boundary of achievable rate region unless otherwise specified hereafter.}} for the two/multi-user MIMO single-stream IC through linear transceiver design.

-How to design cooperation schemes for the IC to achieve the Pareto boundary has attracted intensive research for several decades.
-Recently, some important results on characterization or computation of the Pareto boundary for the multiple-input single-output (MISO) IC have been obtained, and also the multiple-input multiple-output (MIMO) IC has been studied under some special conditions.
-Here, we give a brief, comprehensive, yet incomplete review of cooperation schemes for the MISO/MIMO IC.
+How to design linear transceiver schemes to achieve the Pareto boundary has attracted intensive research for several decades.
+A brief, comprehensive, yet non-exhaustive review of the related works is given as follows.